isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Example

-    ???
+    void sink(vector<int>&& v) {   // sink takes ownership of whatever the argument owned
+        // usually there might be const accesses of v here store_somewhere( std::move(v) );
+        // usually no more use of v here; it is moved-from }

 ##### Exception

 Unique owner types that are move-only and cheap-to-move, such as `unique_ptr`, can also be passed by value which is simpler to write and achieves the same effect.
 Passing by value does generate one extra (cheap) move operation, but prefer simplicity and clarity first.

+For example:

+    void sink(std::unique_ptr<T> p) {
+        // use p ... possibly std::move(p) onward somewhere else
+    }   // p gets destroyed

 ##### Enforcement
 * Flag all `X&&` parameters (where `X` is not a template type parameter name) where the function body uses them without `std::move`.